wnordmann/sdk/README.md

     npm run docs

 This depends on gitbook.
-Make sure the 3.0.0 pre release (3.0.0-pre.5) is installed, verify with:
+The 3.0.0 pre release (3.0.0-pre.5) should be installed automatically, verify with:

     node_modules/.bin/gitbook ls

 The versions get installed at ~/.gitbook/versions/

+The doc build also requires that [ebook-convert](https://calibre-ebook.com) from Calibre is installed and on the path.

 ## Testing
     npm test